 Goodwill acquired in a business combination is allocated, at acquisition to the CGU that are expected to benefit from that business combination.
 The carrying amount of goodwill has been allocated as follow:

-Group
+Gro up

-2017 2016
+2018 2017

 \$'000 \$'000

 Medical devices segment 1,084 1,084

 The Group tests goodwill annually for impairment or more frequently if there are indications that goodwill might be impaired.